MicrosoftDocs/memdocs/memdocs/configmgr/desktop-analytics/about-deployment-plans.md

    > [!Tip]
    > For more information about the "Not important" app category, see [Automatic upgrade decision of system and store apps](about-assets.md#bkmk_plan-autoapp). <!-- 3587232 -->

-The **App versions details** setting is on by default, so this tab displays all versions of an app.<!-- 5542186 --> Turn off this setting to combine all versions of apps with the same name and publisher.
-This behavior helps reduce the total number of apps that you see, which helps reduce your efforts to annotate the apps.
-You can also make decisions once for all versions.
+The **App versions details** setting is off by default, so this tab combines all versions of apps with the same name and publisher.<!-- 5542186 --> The default behavior helps reduce the total number of apps that you see, which helps reduce your efforts to annotate the apps.
+The count of apps in the **Noteworthy Apps** tile also reflects this setting.
+For example, instead of listing hundreds of instances of Microsoft Edge, there's one instance for all versions.
+You can make decisions once for all versions.
+If you need to make decisions about specific versions of an app, turn on this setting.
+You can also configure this setting when working at the global assets level.
 For more information, see [About assets - Apps](about-assets.md#apps).

+When the **App versions details** setting is off, the app details pane shows the number of app versions and languages that it combines.
+If you save any changes to the app details, it applies to all versions.
+For example, set the **Upgrade Decision** or **Importance**.
+Some values will display "Multiple", which means there's not one consistent value across all versions.
+The service still makes compatibility risk assessments for each version.
+Turn on **App versions details** to see the compatibility risk assessment for a specific app version.

 ### Drivers